-3. Power up the Reader and wait for the boot sequence to complete.
-For more information, see Section 5.3 Step 3: Power the Reader.

-- 4. On the PC, run the Putty application and select the Serial connection option. - 5.
-On the Putty Configuration dialog, shown in Figure 5.6, verify that Serial line to connect to is set to COM1.
-Note: If you are using a serial to USB adapter, this field can be set to a different COM port. - 6.
-Set Speed to 115200. - 7.
-Set Flow control to None, and then click Open.
+- 3. Power up the reader and wait for the boot sequence to complete.
+For more information, see Section 5.3 Step 3: Power the reader. - 4.
+On the PC, run the Putty application and adjust the session options to use the Serial connection type, and set the Serial line to COM1.
+Note: If you are using a serial to USB adapter, this field can be set to a different COM port. - 5.
+Set Speed to 115200.